Math and Verbal Test Preparation from Highly Qualified Instructors

 Reserve 14 days ahead $18/hr.

 Reserve 3 ahead to day of $40/hr.

 1.)
 Individual Tutoring: Samara has individual tutors on staff as well as a list of other tutors to suggest for one-on-one tutoring in various subjects and needs.
 The specialty skills, times available, prices, and personalities vary amongst tutors.
 If you are interested in hiring a one-on-one tutor for your child, the Samara Learning Center will suggest possible tutor matches from our own staff and/or other tutors, programs, and resources that may be appropriate for your needs.

 2.)
 M.A.P.L.E.
-Tutoring (small group): (MT) is a homework tutoring center for students from 4th-12th grade that will provide tutoring in a small group setting (4:1 student to tutor ratio) focusing on building executive functioning skills (organization, time management, etc.) and successful attributes (proactivity, perseverance, etc.).
+Tutoring (small group): Maple Tutoring is part of the Samara Learning Center providing homework tutoring for students from 4th-12th grade in a small group setting (4:1 student to tutor ratio).
+In addition to academics, we focus on building executive functioning skills (organization, time management, etc.) and successful attributes (proactivity, perseverance, etc.).
 We can help with math (up to algebra), writing, reading comprehension, science, social studies, studying, etc. M.A.P.L.E.
 Tutoring’s goal is to provide structure, strategies, and good habits to increase current success while guiding the students to independent long-term success.

 · Tutors begin each student’s session with prioritizing